Salford Lads' Club: Music, film and cultural heritage

 The 1960s pop group The Hollies used to practice at the club before they became famous.
 Allan Clarke and Graham Nash were both members and their membership cards are still in the club's archives.

-The club gained international fame in 1986 when the alternative rock band The Smiths posed in front of the building for the inside cover of their album The Queen Is Dead.
+The club gained international recognition in 1986 when the alternative rock band The Smiths posed in front of the building for the inside cover of their album The Queen Is Dead.
 The Smiths' music video for the songs "There Is A Light That Never Goes Out" and "Stop Me If You Think You've Heard This One Before" also featured shots of the building's exterior.
-The committee were said at the time to be furious, and solicitors acting for the club claimed that; ...inclusion of the photograph may generally cause any person reading the [album] or listening to the record to attribute the material to the club, its committee or its members ... we would cite for example the reference in the song Vicar in a Tutu to the singer being engaged in stealing lead from a church roof, or indeed the very title to the album itself and the tenor of the title song."
+The committee were said at the time to be furious, and solicitors acting for the club claimed that: "inclusion of the photograph may generally cause any person reading the [album] or listening to the record to attribute the material to the club, its committee or its members ... we would cite for example the reference in the song Vicar in a Tutu to the singer being engaged in stealing lead from a church roof, or indeed the very title to the album itself and the tenor of the title song."